gusrim/glife/CONTRIBUTING.md

     - You can use emojis like: :wrench:, :recycle:, :new:, :x:, :shower:.
 Just dont overload :smile:
     - emoji cheat sheet: http://www.emoji-cheat-sheet.com/
 - Commit **often** and in **small** chunks.
-    - If revert is needed we dont loose much.
+    - If revert is needed we dont lose much.

 ## Instructions